dsg-unipr/geo-dns/README.md

 ### How to use it (on Linux / MacOS machines)

-Clone the whole repository, then enter the main folder and run
+Clone the whole repository, then enter the main folder and install dependencies by

 ```bash
 $ npm install